 If you are a lyricist, or if you also write melody but you think your strength is more lyric, this is for you.
 This is more mindset stuff, so this will be helpful no matter what your thing is.
 Read the post.

 While it might be difficult to keep a song interesting if you limit it to one chord, it can help create tension, highlight your lyrics, or drive a hypnotic groove.
 Read the post.

 A pedal point can make a standard progression more interesting or ground a complex progression in something familiar.
 Read the post.

 These songs from decades past show us that you can do a lot with just a little.
 Let’s explore the magic of the bVII-I progression and how two chords can make a song.
 Read the post

 Song lyrics are not poems put to music.
 Lyrics can be poetic and should be interesting, but there’s power in conversational lyrics that sound like something the character in your song would actually say.
 Read the post.

 Eleventh chords can provide lush texture to your songs, but they can be confusing.
 We’ve got charts and real-world examples to help you better understand these extended chords.
 Read the post.

 The flat-six chord can add drama to your music, and with some exceptions, is best used sparingly in your songwriting.
 Read the post.

 Sixth chords have an inherent lack of identity and purpose that can be riveting — a sixth chord can provide ambiguity, set curiously dark moods, and add a layer of complexity to your music.
-Read More.
+Read the post.

-There are many diverse kinds of ninth chords, and they are used in different ways.
-In this post, we’ll explore different kinds of ninth chords, how to use them, and provide examples of their use in popular music.
-Read More.
+There are many kinds of ninth chords, and they can be used in different ways.
+This post explores different kinds of ninth chords and how you can use them, with plenty of examples of their use in popular music.
+Read the post.